Penn Cares Testing Program

 Screening Testing Details

-Testing is by appointment only.
-Please make your appointments and indicate your consent to testing (view copy of the consent form) by visiting the web-based scheduling application.
+Please schedule your appointments and indicate your consent to testing (view copy of the consent form) by visiting the web-based scheduling application.
 If you need assistance, please consult this tip sheet (PDF).

 Appointments are booked at 15-minute intervals on a first-come, first-served basis.
 Scheduling in advance improves your chance of receiving your desired testing date/time/location.
 You must make or cancel any appointment at least 24 hours before the desired testing time.
 This allows for processes to run overnight and onsite registration to run efficiently for you and the staff when you arrive at the testing site.

 Before Getting a Screening Test